-Finally we arrive at the marquee fur, fittingly in a key sequence in the film.
+Finally, we arrive at the marquee fur, fittingly in a critical sequence in the film.
 Jean Howard wears this coat/cape made of lush white fox and capped by a beautiful high collar.

-Franz is completely innocently taking this old flame out to lunch after he married Constance, which I’m sure seemed like a great idea the time, especially considering what she’s wearing.
+Franz is completely innocently taking this old flame out to lunch after he married Constance, which I’m sure seemed like a great idea at the time, especially considering what she’s wearing.

-Didi and her white fox head off to the powder room before lunch beings.
+Didi and her white fox head off to the powder room before lunch.

 Where who should she find but gossipy Sylvia in this chinchilla-trimmed jacket.
 Sylvia chats her up about Franz while, off in another corner, sits Constance, overhearing everything.
 Dun-dun-DUN!

 If you were thinking, “Hey, it’d be great if that chinchilla and the white fox showed up on screen together,” then give yourself a gold star and enjoy this:

 Constance reevaluates her relationship as Sylvia and Didi look on in their furs.

 Later, Anne Grey shows up in this large silver fox collared outfit.

 The collar has some extra tails hanging off but no mask/feet to mess things up; very nice indeed.
 She smokes briefly in this sequence while wearing the fur.

 Finally, Miss Hepburn does put in an appearance in fur with this silver fox-trimmed outfit.

 While the trim along the bottom is full, it shrinks to nothing where it counts: the collar.
 Thanks to the earlier white fox, the costume designer gets a pass on this, though.

 That big white fox is the showstopper in the film, and it does have a decent “supporting cast” of other furs, which helps it clock in at a good 8 minutes of fur footage.
 That’s not bad for a 78-minute film.
 This wasn’t a successful film for Katharine Hepburn.
 I’d attribute that primarily to the decision to keep her out large fox furs for the majority of the film, though I’m sure other film historians may respectfully disagree with me on that one.

 Fur Runtime: approx 8 minutes